Radio observations of a cold, dense cloud of molecular gas reveal more than a dozen unexpected molecules.

-Much to their surprise, the team didn’t discover just one new molecule hiding out in TMC-1.
+Much to their surprise, the team of researchers didn’t discover just one new molecule hiding out in TMC-1.
 Detailed in multiple papers, the team observed 1-cyanonaphthalene, 1-cyano-cyclopentadiene, HC11N, 2-cyanonaphthalene, vinylcyanoacetylene, 2-cyano-cyclopentadiene, benzonitrile, trans-(E)-cyanovinylacetylene, HC4NC, and propargylcyanide, among others.
 “It’s like going into a boutique shop and just browsing the inventory on the front-end without ever knowing there was a back room.
 We’ve been collecting little molecules for 50 years or so and now we have discovered there’s a back door.
 When we opened that door and looked in, we found this giant warehouse of molecules and chemistry that we did not expect,” said McGuire.
 “There it was, all the time, lurking just beyond where we had looked before.”

 McGuire and other scientists at the GOTHAM project have been “hunting” for molecules in TMC-1 for more than two years, following McGuire’s initial detection of benzonitrile in 2018.
 The results of the project’s latest observations may have ramifications in astrophysics for years to come.
 “We’ve stumbled onto a whole new set of molecules unlike anything we’ve previously been able to detect, and that is going to completely change our understanding of how these molecules interact with each other.
 It has downstream ramifications,” said McGuire, adding that eventually these molecules grow large enough that they begin to aggregate into the seeds of interstellar dust.
 “When these molecules get big enough that they’re the seeds of interstellar dust, these have the possibility then to affect the composition of asteroids, comets, and planets, the surfaces on which ices form, and perhaps in turn even the locations where planets form within star systems.”